Before you pick a location for your next Asian property investment, it’s important that you do some research about the visa options available.

 Age restrictions: None

-Privileges: Airport service, access to lounge, short haul transfer service on international flights, shopping discounts, call centers and government concierges.
+Privileges: Airport service, access to the lounge, short-haul transfer service on international flights, shopping discounts, call centers, and government concierges.

 2. Elite Family Excursion (at least 2 persons)